 - You are on track to reach shorter-term financial life goals such as having a child, buying a home, or another major purchase.

 - You have a formal estate plan including wills and other critical documents (living wills, health care power of attorney, trusts, etc.).

-- You are contributing up to the maximum amount possible to your Health Savings Account (if covered by a high deductible health plan)
+- You are contributing up to the maximum amount possible to your Health Savings Account (if you are covered by a high-deductible health plan).

 - You have adequate disability insurance coverage to protect you and your family if you miss work for six months or more.

-While contributing up to the maximum amount possible to a 401(k) may sound ideal, it isn’t the right approach for everyone.
-For one thing, not everyone is in a position to contribute $18,500 per year to a retirement plan.
-If you earn $50,000 per year this is 37 percent of your total income.
+Of course, not everyone is in a position to contribute $19,000 a year to a retirement plan.
+If you earn $50,000 a year, that's 38 percent of your total income.
 It’s okay to acknowledge you may not have the excess cash flow needed to make this happen.

-The good news is that paying off high-interest debt, building up your emergency safety net, and focusing on other financial goals are also important steps on the path to true financial wellness and provide a sense of greater retirement preparedness.
+The good news for those in the latter camp is that paying off high-interest debt, building up your emergency safety net, and focusing on other financial goals are also important steps on the path to true financial wellness.